Research

 • Social activism;

-• The Cultural underground.
+• The cultural underground.

-In this way, we hope to set up both a synchronic and diachronic study of the transtemporal and transnational relationships between comics and race in Latin America.
+This approach helped us set up both a synchronic and diachronic study of the transtemporal and transnational relationships between comics and race in Latin America.